jfree/jfreechart/README.md

 ##### Version 1.5.0 (5 November 2017)
 - all JavaFX classes moved to a separate project;
 - added cleaner method to create histograms in `ChartFactory`;
-- JFreeSVG updated to version 3.2;
-- OrsonPDF updated to version 1.7;
-- JCommon removed as a dependency, and required classes incorporated directly;
+- JCommon removed as a dependency, and required classes incorporated directly (including package rename);
 - pull request #4 improvements to `XYStepRenderer`;
 - bug #36 fix for crosshairs with multiple datasets / axes;
 - bug #25 fix for `DateAxis.previousStandardDate()` method;